helloumma/Payments-App/README.md

 ### 📋Aims of App

-- User can click on button and is redirect to make payment via Stripe
+- User can click on the button and is redirected to make payment via Stripe
 - Incorrect card details mean the user's payment is declined
-- The user is redirected to the homepage after completion of payment
+- The user is redirected to the home page after completion of payment

 ### 👩‍💻Technical Details